sainath-reddiee/Dynamic-sql-query-generator/README.md

 Dynamic SQL Query Generator for Snowflake

-This repository provides a Snowflake procedure, DYNAMIC_SQL_LARGE, designed to dynamically generate SQL queries from complex JSON data structures.
-It enables efficient handling of JSON schema, operator compatibility, type casting, and performance optimization for enterprise-scale data processing.
+Welcome to the Dynamic SQL Query Generator for Snowflake!
+This procedure, DYNAMIC_SQL_LARGE, empowers Snowflake users to dynamically generate SQL queries from complex JSON data.
+Designed for enterprise-scale processing, it enables efficient handling of JSON schema, operator compatibility, type casting, and performance optimization.

-Features
+🚀 Features

-	•	Dynamic Schema Caching: Speeds up query generation by caching JSON schemas.
+	•	Dynamic Schema Caching: Enhances query generation speed by caching JSON schemas.
-	•	Comprehensive Operator Support: Supports operators like IN, NOT IN, BETWEEN, LIKE, and more.
+	•	Comprehensive Operator Support: Supports operators such as IN, NOT IN, BETWEEN, LIKE, etc.
 	•	Flexible Type Casting: Dynamically casts fields to specified data types.
-	•	Array and Nested Structure Handling: Manages complex JSON structures with deep hierarchies.
+	•	Array and Nested Structure Handling: Processes deeply nested JSON with complex hierarchies.
-	•	Robust Error Handling: Provides detailed feedback for easy troubleshooting.
+	•	Robust Error Handling: Offers detailed feedback to streamline troubleshooting.

-Usage
+📘 Usage

-The procedure can be called in the following format:
+Call the procedure in the following format:

 CALL DYNAMIC_SQL_LARGE('TABLE_NAME', 'COLUMN_NAME', 'FIELD_CONDITIONS');